-Bill Callaghan is a man who has seen many things and been to many places.
+This is Bill Callaghan’s postcard from Tokyo.
+Bill is a man who has seen many things and been to many places.
 He’s a former army medic and RNLI crewman.
 He’s a stand-up historian and poet.
 His work and passions have taken Bill all over the world.

 We’ll be seeing more of Bill in the coming months on this blog as he takes his British-built Toyota Avensis around the UK, showing us his secret places and telling us in his own style how history is not always what it first appears.

-But to kick off the series, we thought we’d invite Bill to Japan – a place where he has never been to before – to visit the Tokyo Motor Show, to see the home of Toyota and have a glance into its future.
+But to kick off the series, we invited Bill to Japan – a place where he has never been to before – to visit the Tokyo Motor Show, to see the home of Toyota and have a glance into its future.
 Here’s how he got on….

 Compared with the experience of the auto journalists on this trip I’m a complete newbie, but I’m looking forward to the Tokyo Motor Show.